gnfrazier/gnfrazier.github.io/_posts/2018-3-31-i3-window-manager.md

 I followed the path explained in [Brian Ketelsen's blog post](https://brianketelsen.com/blog/i3-windows/ "brianketelsen.com - Running i3 Window Manager on Bash For Windows") and configured i3 on my work laptop under WSL.
 After resolving a hotkey conflict, I really like how it works.
 It is like a superpower.

-A few days later I installed and configured the laptop I use for most non-work projects, an older Thinkpad X1 with [Solus-Linux ](https://solus-project.com/), I have been using Budgie since I installed Solus, running i3 is quite a change.
+A few days later I installed and configured the laptop I use for most non-work projects, an older Thinkpad X1 with [Solus-Linux](https://solus-project.com/), I have been using Budgie since I installed Solus, running i3 is quite a change.
 Luckily the [second video in the Code Cast i3wm series](https://www.youtube.com/watch?v=8-S0cWnLBKg) walks through many of the steps to make i3 feel more polished.

+I am still stumbling here and there on less common actions, I am forcing myself to think of the hotkeys before resorting to looking at the [quick reference card.](https://i3wm.org/docs/refcard.html "i3wm.org - i3 Reference Card")

+### Update

+After a week, I am still booting into i3 on my linux machine.
+At work on win10 I have stopped bothering.
+The extra complexity of the window manager combined with a few conflcting hotkeys is just enough friction to slow me down and erase the gains of i3.

+Where I am finding i3 most useful is for writing and updating posts.
+The ability to have a browser, Atom and a command line all at once is the Goldilocks of workspace set-ups.